 The formatting of the textbook is superb.
 Filled with full-color paintings and photographs, students are drawn into the works studied.
 Art is a great window into understanding the philosophy of the time.
 All of the vibrant pieces included really enhance the immersion into the time period.

 Thought Provoking Questions

 In the workbook, students are guided through thought-provoking questions about the pieces they read.
 Following the Socratic method, Whit Jones does a masterful job of starting with basic observation questions before guiding his students to draw out the depths of understanding from difficult writing.
 Let's face it.
 American literature is not for the faint of heart!

 I always want my kids to give evidence for the answers that they produce, and this workbook requires the same.
 By requiring direct quotes, students are prepared to give a defense for their answers and not just write down the first thing that comes to mind.
 This is a fantastic way to cultivate critical thinking skills.

 Thorough Writing Instruction

 While there is thorough writing instruction included in this material, you won't be writing a paper following every piece you read.
-There are two major papers over the course of a year, with around twenty pages of clear instruction on how to write a literary interpretation paper successfully.
-Coming from a college English professor, this section alone is worth it's weight in gold!
+There are two major papers over the course of a year, with around twenty pages of clear instructions on how to write a literary interpretation paper successfully.
+Coming from a college English professor, this section alone is worth its weight in gold!